Hypocalcemia in the Newborn

 low birth weight.
 This is because their parathyroid glands are less mature.
 Babies

-growth was slower than normal before birth may be more likely to have severe
+growth was slower than expected before birth may be more likely to have severe

 hypocalcemia.
 This happens because less calcium crossed the placenta.
 Hypocalcemia

-also occur in babies who have a difficult birth.
-It also occurs in babies whose mothers
+also occur in babies who have a difficult birth or in babies whose mothers have

 Symptoms of hypocalcemia may not be easy to see in newborns.
 Most

 infants have no symptoms.
 If a baby does have symptoms, they may include:

 - Being grouchy or fussy